-Fig. 1.16: Focusing an incident beam that is parallel to (left) and oblique to (centre: top view; right: side view) the optical axis. focal width of the rays within the ray plane (f_x) and within the plane perpendicular to that one (f_y) will differ from $f_0 = R/2$, $$f_x = \frac{R}{2\cos\alpha} = \frac{f_0}{\cos\alpha}$$ and $f_y = \frac{R\cos\alpha}{2} = f_0\cos\alpha$.
+Fig. 1.16 Focusing an incident beam that is parallel to (left) and oblique to (centre: top view; right: side view) the optical axis.
+In laser resonators a situation often occurs in which spherical mirrors are simultaneously used as deflection mirrors, e.g. in the 'bowtie resonator' in Fig. 7.33.
+Then the focal width of the rays within the ray plane (f_x) and within the plane perpendicular to that one (f_y) will differ from $f_0 = R/2$, $$f_x = \frac{R}{2\cos\alpha} = \frac{f_0}{\cos\alpha}$$ and $f_y = \frac{R\cos\alpha}{2} = f_0\cos\alpha$.

-The geometrical situations in the top view (Fig. 1.16, centre) are easy to see.
+The geometrical situations in the top view (Fig. 1.16, center) are easy to see.
 In the side view one looks at the projection onto a plane perpendicular to the direction of emergence.
 The projections of the radius and focal length are reduced to $R \cos \alpha$ and $f \cos \alpha$, respectively.
-The difference between the two planes occurring here is called astigmatic aberration and sometimes can be compensated by simple means (see for example p.
-126).
+The difference between the two planes occurring here is called astigmatic aberration and sometimes can be compensated by simple means (see for example P. 171).
 1.9 Matrix optics As a result of its rectilinear propagation, a free light ray may be treated like a straight line.
 In optics, systems with axial symmetry are especially important, and an individual light ray may be described sufficiently well by the distance from and angle to the axis (Fig. 1.17).
 If the system is not rotationally symmetric, for example after passing through a cylindrical lens, then we can deal with two independent contributions in the x and y directions with the same method.
 The modification of the beam direction by optical components - mirrors, lenses, dielectric surfaces - is described by a trigonometric and therefore not always simple relation.
 For near-axis rays, these functions can often be linearized, and thus the mathematical treatment is simplified enormously.
 This becomes obvious, for example, for a linearized form of the law of refraction (1.2):

-Fig. 1.17: Key variables of an optical ray for simple translation.
+Fig. 1.17 Key variables of an optical ray for simple translation.